 Best Air Purifier for Allergies

 If eliminating allergies with an air purifier is possible, then naturally you’ll want the best option available.
 There are plenty of purification systems on the market.
-Our suggestion: opt for a whole-home system that has been verified by third-party testing.
+Our suggestion: opt for a whole-home system that has been verified with third-party testing.

 A whole-home purifier installs directly into the existing HVAC system.
 That means every time the AC, heat or even the system fan is turned on, the air in your indoor space is also actively purifying.
 Considering we all rely on our HVAC systems for daily use, you want to make sure the air entering the spaces you frequent is the cleanest air possible.

 Active Air Purification

 The better whole-home air purification systems are options that include an active component.
 As in, purifiers that actively seek out indoor pollutants and reduce their spread.
 A way to achieve this is through dual active air purification—or ionization and oxidation processes.
 With it, the air is filled with positive and negative ions.
 This likely sounds strange, but the result is air particles are encouraged to clump together, making them bigger and easier for your home’s filters to capture and filter out.
 This, in turn, improves filtration, reduces the number of indoor allergens and creates better air quality overall.